NACME-AIML-2024/final-project-aimleaders/README.md

 - PyTorch
 - Swift (iOS and watchOS development)

+## Methodology

+* The methodology involved collecting biometric data through HealthKit and organizing it with CareKit.
+* The data was analyzed using machine learning models integrated via Core ML.
+* To present the data and predictions effectively, an intuitive app was developed using SwiftUI.

 ## Pseudo Data Generation

 Due to limited access to real patient data, we generated pseudo data to train and evaluate our model.
 Here's an overview of our data generation process: